zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 #### X-Agg-Filter-Fan-In [returnOnFirstSuccess(string)]:

-- set this value to the fan-in rule you want to apply to the results of the broadcast requests
+- Set this value to the Fan-In rule you want to apply to the results of the broadcast requests
-- only the returnOnFirstSuccess fan-in rule is officially supported at this time, which will return the first successful response, meaning a status code less than 400
+- Only the returnOnFirstSuccess Fan-In rule is officially supported at this time, which will return the first successful response, meaning a status code less than 400

 #### X-Agg-Filter-Payload [payload(any, map[string]interface{})]:

-- set this value to the payload you want to send with to the filtered aggregate routes
+- Set this value to the payload you want to send with to the filtered aggregate routes
-- e.g. for ethereum: {"jsonrpc":"2.0","method":"eth_getBlockByNumber","params":["latest", true],"id":1}
+- E.g. for ethereum: {"jsonrpc":"2.0","method":"eth_getBlockByNumber","params":["latest", true],"id":1}
-- in the example, this is because I'm using eth_blockNumber to get the latest block number, and then I aggregate only endpoints that have the max block number found, and then only sending the eth_getBlockByNumber to the filtered endpoints
+- In the example, this is because I'm using eth_blockNumber to get the latest block number, and then I aggregate only endpoints that have the max block number found, and then only sending the eth_getBlockByNumber to the filtered endpoints
-- this is will default to a POST request if provided and not empty, and other REST types are not officially supported at this time
+- This is will default to a POST request if provided and not empty, and other REST types are not officially supported at this time

 #### Upcoming Features:

-- support for more creating & using stored procedures
+- Support for more creating & using stored procedures as well as using durable execution functions